 The candidate interview is the foundation of hiring.
-But many managers go into the process with little training and few tools to guide them through a consistent and insightful conversation with candidates.
+But many managers go into the process with little training.
+They need new, practical tools to guide them through a consistent and insightful conversation with candidates.

 Paul Falcone is an HR consultant and author of 96 Great Interview Questions to Ask Before You Hire.
 Finding and selecting the best talent is a skill that can make your career, and make your life easier every day.
-The right hire will not only improve performance but will also improve morale and help shape the future of your team – even of the company as a whole.
+The right hire will not only improve performance.
+He or she will also improve morale and help shape the future of your team – even of the company as a whole.

 Falcone says “The premise for this book is a simple one: The best workers have the most options.”
 It’s your job as a manager to learn as much as you can about a candidate’s skill set and potential quickly, so you can make an informed decision – and an offer – before the candidate is snapped up by another company.
 In this hot economy, the best talent is snapped up quickly, and you won’t get a second chance if you don’t get it right the first time.